 Summer stuff: You’ll see new arrivals at some attractive prices on lawn and garden products, outdoor cooking accessories, picnic and party supplies, camping gear, and outdoor toys.
 Steep discounts of course come at the end of the season, but there are deals to be had on summer goods.
 Check barbecue prices carefully, you might find a better buy in June ahead of Father’s Day.
 You might also like:

-- Free food safety guides for summer barbecues, picnics, and camping
+- Free food safety apps and guides

 - Cheap recipes for your barbecue